 - server trigger

+- timer server timeout

+- server registration-port

 - show gatekeeper servers

 - debug gatekeeper servers

-Note As with all IOS commands, you can abbreviate the Cisco IOS Gatekeeper trigger registration commands.
+As with all Cisco IOS commands, you can abbreviate the Cisco IOS Gatekeeper trigger registration commands.
 To abbreviate a command, simply enter the first few characters of the command and press tab.
 To obtain online help for a command, enter the first few characters of the command followed by a question mark.